3LucasZ/Flask-Socketio/README.md

 - HTML, CSS, Javascript, websocket connections

 Setup:
-- Fork the code and get the whole folder in Visual Studio Code
+- Fork/Clone the code and get the whole folder in Visual Studio Code
+- create a virtual environment (python3 -m venv venv)
+- activate the virtual environment (source venv/bin/activate)
-- use a virtual environment and install the libraries from requirements.txt
+- install the libraries from requirements.txt (pip3 install -r requirements.txt)
 - each game in this repository is in a separate folder, find the game to play, and the folder will container a server.py
 - run server.py
 - If no errors show up and nothing is returned when server.py is ran, go to a web browser and run: YOUR_IP_ADDRESS:5000